 The cockatoos, comprising 15 species, are large parrots with movable crests on top of their heads and are full of character.
-There are five species of black cockatoos (Calyptorhyncus), six species of white/pink cockatoos (Cacatua) including the famous galah and the corellas, and a few who have a genus all to themselves: the palm cockatoo (Probosciger aterrimus), the gang-gang cockatoo (Callocephalon fimbriatum), and the smallest member of the family, the cockatiel (Nymphicus hallandicus)
+There are five species of black cockatoos (Calyptorhyncus) -including the yellow-tailed black-cockatoo, the glossy black-cockatoos and the red-tailed black-cockatoo-, six species of white/pink cockatoos (Cacatua) including the famous galah and the corellas, and a few who have a genus all to themselves: the palm cockatoo (Probosciger aterrimus), the gang-gang cockatoo (Callocephalon fimbriatum), and the smallest member of the family, the cockatiel (Nymphicus hallandicus)

 Listen closely.
 Hear those raucous calls in the distance?
 The parrots are near!
 Get out your binoculars and let’s go find some Australian parrots with these wildlife tours!

 *This post is sponsored by Australian Wildlife Journeys*

 There’s nothing like large flocks of colorful birds against a backdrop of brilliant red desert.
 This is what the Mungo experience is all about.

 Mungo National Park made worldwide headlines thanks to the discovery of Mungo Man and Mungo Woman.
 These human remains were dated to be over 40,000 years old, indicating that Aboriginal people inhabited this area earlier than thought and making them the oldest human remains in Australia.